Asbestosis

 • Financial compensation: Through VA financial benefits, you can receive monthly payouts to cover living expenses and health care costs.

+Filing an asbestosis lawsuit may award you with more money than VA benefits would.
 Skilled asbestos attorneys can build and file a claim on your behalf, with no extra stress on you or your family.

 Asbestos Trust Funds

-The government forced the manufacturers that declared bankruptcy to set aside money in trusts for those who developed asbestos-related illnesses.
+The government forced manufacturers that declared bankruptcy to set aside money in trusts for those who developed asbestos-related illnesses.
 Today, there is more than $30 billion available in these trust funds.

 Every year, veterans and civilians are diagnosed with asbestosis.
 Those diagnosed will suffer from the condition for the rest of their lives.